ACCESS BIO APPRENTICESHIP PROGRAM

 You’ll start with a two-week orientation, where you’ll earn $500 each week.
 After that, you’ll begin working at a training wage of at least $18 per hour.
 As you gain new skills, your pay will go up, and by the end of the program, you will make at least $21 per hour.

-You’ll be matched with a bioscience manufacturing company that partners with the Access Bio Apprenticeship Program.
+You’ll be matched with a life science manufacturing company that partners with the Access Bio Apprenticeship Program.
 The specific company will depend on where your skills and interests align best.
-We collaborate with several leading employers in the industry, so you’ll have the opportunity to work with a top company and build a strong foundation for your career.

 You’ll be working full-time, typically 37 to 40 hours per week.
-Shift work is common in this industry, so schedules can vary based on the shifts the company needs to fill.
+Shift work is common in this industry, so schedules can vary.